Universities

 Aldo Moro University of Bari

 The State University of Aldo-Moro is located in the south of Italy and offers 50 places to study human medicine in English for the winter semester.
 In a Mediterranean environment, you will enjoy an excellent education in modern facilities and with motivated teaching staff.
-Numerous cultural and study-related activities are organised there every year to promote contact between local and international students.
+Every year, numerous cultural and study-related activities are organised there in order to make the Contact us between local and international students.

 University of Naples Federico II